benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/private-files.md

+---
-# Working with Private Files and Directories in PocketPages
+title: Working with Private Files and Directories in PocketPages
+description: Manage sensitive files and directories securely in PocketPages using special naming conventions and functions like `requirePrivate`.
+---

 In PocketPages, you can securely manage sensitive files and directories that should not be publicly accessible.
 This is done using a combination of special naming conventions and functions like `requirePrivate`.
 Files and directories that begin with an underscore (`_`) or a plus sign (`+`) are treated as private or reserved for special processing, ensuring they are not routable and cannot be accessed via a URL.
 This guide will explain how to effectively use these features in your PocketPages application.